-Rochester Boys and Girls Club celebrate 11th Annual Golf Tournament
+Rochester Boys and Girls Club celebrate 11th annual golf tournament

 PITTSFORD N.Y.
-(WROC) —The Boys and Girls club hosted their 11th Annual Golf Tournament fundraiser.
-The “Par-Tee for the Kids” golf tournament was held at the Locust Hill Country Club on Monday in Pittsford.
+(WROC) —The Boys and Girls Club hosted its 11th Annual Golf Tournament fundraiser.
+The “Par-Tee for the Kids” golf tournament was held at the Locust Hill Country Club Monday in Pittsford.

 This year’s host and Chair of the Development Committee, Frank Insero, says he himself was a member of the club as a kid and shares why he’s passionate about the organization.